 Lt.
 General Ulysses S. Grant

 Hiram Ulysses Grant was the first child born to Jesse and Hannah Simpson Grant, on April 27, 1822.
 He grew up in rural Ohio and acquired a passion for horses and a talent for breaking and training them.
 It was an asset that served him well throughout his military career.

 Nominated in 1839, Grant entered the military academy at West Point as "Ulysses Simpson Grant".
 Simpson having been the maiden name of Grant's mother.
 The name was to follow him for this rest of his life.
 Grant was noted for his distinguished service during the Mexican War in the armies of Zachary Taylor and Winfield Scott.
-Following this war he successfully (and sometimes unsuccessfully) worked as a farmer, real estate salesman, county engineer candidate, customhouse clerk, and finally, clerk in a leather store business conducted by his two brothers in Galena, Illinois.
+Following this war he successfully (and sometimes unsuccessfully) worked as a farmer.
+He also worked as real estate salesman, county engineer candidate, customhouse clerk, and finally, clerk in a leather store.
+The leather store happened to belong to Grants two brothers in Galena, Illinois

-However, with the advent of the Civil War, Grant achieved rapid advancement from relative obscurity, and within three years commanded the armies of the United States.
+With the start of the Civil War, Grant achieved rapid advancement from relative obscurity.
+Within three years he commanded the armies of the United States.
 Victories at Forts Henry and Donelson in 1862 won him the acclaim of the nation and the moniker of "Unconditional Surrender" Grant.
-Following the Battle of Shiloh, he focused his attentions on taking the Confederate stronghold at Vicksburg, Mississippi where the Union success essentially split the Confederacy in two, and gave the Union control of the Mississippi River.
+After the Battle of Shiloh, he focused on taking the Confederate stronghold at Vicksburg, Mississippi.
+Vicksburg was where the Union success split the Confederacy in two, and gave the Union control of the Mississippi River.
 Grants success in the western theater earned his appointment to Major General in the Regular Army.
 Grant continued to move his forces east through Chattanooga.
 Then on to the Wilderness, Spotsylvania Court House, and Cold Harbor, until stopped at Petersburg, Virginia.
 Forced to lay siege to Petersburg in June 1864 (much as he had done in Vicksburg), Grant finally forced the capitulation of city in April 1865.
 Grant then advanced on the Confederate capitol at Richmond, Virginia.